 ALS crushed the samples to 75% passing a six-millimeter mesh and then split off 250-gram subsamples for pulverization to 85% at -<75 microns (200 mesh).
 Cleaner sand was run through the crusher every five samples or at any color change in the sample noticed by ALS technicians.
 Cleaner sand was pulverized between every sample in the pulverizing step.
 Pulps were split to separate a 30-gram aliquot for determining gold by fire assay with AA finish (ALS code Au-AA23).
-A separate five-gram aliquot was used for ICP-AES determination of silver and 32 major, minor, and trace elements following a four-acid digestion (ALS code Au-GRA21) if the original gold assay exceeded the 10.0 g Au/tonne upper limit of detection.
+A separate five-gram aliquot was used for ICP-AES determination of silver and 32 major, minor, and trace elements following a four-acid digestion (ALS code ME-ICP61).
+Further aliquots were taken from the same pulp for fire assay with gravimetric finish (ALS code Au-GRA21) if the original gold assay exceeded the 10.0 g Au/tonne upper limit of detection.
 Samples that assayed greater than 100 g Ag/tonne were reanalyzed using a 10-gram aliquot with a four-acid digestion for silver and an AA finish (ALS code AG-OG62).
 Samples that assayed greater than 1,500 g Ag/tonne were reanalyzed using a 30-gram fire assay with a gravimetric finish (ALS code Ag-GRA21)